Victor Caratini Player Props: Brewers vs. Giants

-On Thursday, Victor Caratini (.167 batting average in his past 10 games, with two home runs, four walks and five RBI) and the Milwaukee Brewers play the San Francisco Giants, whose starting pitcher will be Scott Alexander.
-First pitch is at 7:40 PM ET.
+After batting .171 with two home runs, four walks and five RBI in his past 10 games, Victor Caratini and the Milwaukee Brewers face the San Francisco Giants (who will start Logan Webb) at 4:10 PM ET on Saturday.

-In his last game he had a hitless performance (0-for-4) against the Astros.
+In his last game he had a hitless performance (0-for-3) against the Giants.

 Victor Caratini Game Info & Props vs. the Giants